API Schema Troubleshooting

 For more information, see the Swagger documentation.

 1. (For OAS 3).
-If variables are used for a server configuration, you should specify substitutions for them to ensure correct scan results.
-If no substitution is used, Bright automatically detects the data type and generates a random alternate value when parsing the schema.
+If variables are used for a server configuration, you should specify substitutions to ensure correct scan results.
+Bright automatically detects the data type if no substitution is used and generates a random alternate value when parsing the schema.

 The values in the smart view are displayed with the variables applied.
 In the example below, we set the domain and apiVersion variables for a server in the schema view: